Ficool

 I'm not responsible for their deaths; how can I be responsible?

-The predators came, nature happened, as it always does.
+The predators came, nature happened as it always does.
 Right?

 Faaahr

-So is this all my fault then?
+So is this all my fault?

 Too late.